awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 Every alert must be properly validated, even if it initially appears insignificant.
 As SOC analysts, we must remain vigilant and approach each investigation in a structured manner.

 This laboratory training gave us the following skills:
-- it strengthened our skills in using online tools such as AbusedIPDB and VirusTotal.
+- it strengthened our skills in using online tools such as AbusedIPDB, VirusTotal an MalwareURL.
+- learning a new attack method - IDOR and how to detect and eliminate it
 - detecting threats
 - gathering information about threats
 - documenting incident response